-The act of giving birth is far from easy, especially, as a first-time mom.
+The act of giving birth is far from easy, especially for a first-time mom.
 You’ve spent 9 months watching your body go through changes, some of which you probably never anticipated!
 All leading you to the one BIG day, the day you give birth to your beautiful baby.
 If there’s one thing I learned through the act of birth, it showed me a new appreciation and love for my body.

 Birth and pregnancy made my body BETTER!

 You might not believe it.
-In fact, according to a study done by the University of Tilburg in the Netherlands showed that “even after THREE years of giving birth, moms were still struggling to regain their confidence“.
+In fact, according to a study done by the University of Tilburg in the Netherlands showed that “even after THREE years of giving birth, moms were still struggling to regain their confidence“.1

-After giving birth, sure there might be plenty of changes that just “aren’t the same” anymore.
-You might struggle to lose or maintain your weight more so now than before.
+After giving birth, there might be plenty of changes that just “aren’t the same” anymore.
+You might struggle to lose or maintain your weight more now than before.
 And truthfully, I can relate to the struggles of regaining confidence after birth.

 I was so anxious to get my “pre-baby” body back that I failed to see all the other amazing things my body just did for me.
 The same things your body is doing or has done for you.